Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

 If you haven't already done so, follow the [setup instructions](../setup.md) to set up VSCode and log in to your assigned HPC with the user account and password provided to you.

+!!! warning "Make sure you are logged in with your training account credentials!"

+    If you have previously had an account on either Gadi or Setonix, it is possible that you may have those accounts set up in you SSH configuration file (by default this is `~/.ssh/config`, where `~` is your home directory).
+In this case, you might have duplicate entries for your HPC hostname, causing you to accidentally log in with those credentials rather than your provided training credentials.

+    When you log in to your assigned account and access the terminal in VSCode (`Ctrl + J` (Windows/Linux) / `Cmd + J` (Mac)), you should see your username in the prompt:

+    === "Gadi (PBS)"

+        ```console
+        [aaa000@gadi-login-01 ~]$
+        ```

+    === "Setonix (Slurm)"

+        ```console
+        cou001@setonix-01:~>
+        ```

+    If you see a different user name, close the window and try re-connecting to the HPC.
+If you find that you keep logging in to the wrong user account, you can also try editing your SSH config file and removing the old account details:

+    === "Gadi (PBS)"

+        ```title="Duplicate entries for gadi.nci.org.au in ~/.ssh/config"
+        Host gadi.nci.org.au
+            HostName gadi.nci.org.au
+            User aaa000

+        Host gadi.nci.org.au
+            HostName gadi.nci.org.au
+            User oldusername
+        ```

+    === "Setonix (Slurm)"

+        ```title="Duplicate entries for setonix.pawsey.org.au in ~/.ssh/config"
+        Host setonix.pawsey.org.au
+            HostName setonix.pawsey.org.au
+            User cou001

+        Host setonix.pawsey.org.au
+            HostName setonix.pawsey.org.au
+            User oldusername
+        ```

+    If you see duplicate entires like this, delete the old entry and try logging in again.

 For this workshop, we will be working within the scratch storage system of the HPCs.
 Navigate to the scratch space for the workshop project.

 1. In the left-hand side bar, click on the "Explorer" tab (an icon that looks like two sheets of paper).